AnnevanHeeren/Maya-Batch-Renderer/README.md

 Used to create Arnold lights.

   ### Shiboken2
 Offers Python bindings for Qt C++ classes.
-BatchRenderer